jenkinsci/subversion-plugin/docs/kerberos-auth.md

 ### Windows - domain member

-For the slave on a domain computer just try to login to the build machine.
+For the agent on a domain computer just try to login to the build machine.
 Run a svn info to check the access to the repository and that the certificate is accepted.